prestodb/presto/CONTRIBUTING.md

 * Categorize errors when throwing an exception
 * **Tests**
     * Avoid adding `Thread.sleep` in tests--these can fail due to environmental conditions, such as garbage collection or noisy neighbors in the CI environment.
+    * Do not use random values in tests.
+All tests should be reproducible.
+    * Be careful when storing test data in fields because doing so is only appropriate for constant, immutable values.
+Presto tests run with TestNG which, unlike JUnit, does not create a new object for each test.
+Shared instance fields can make tests tightly coupled, order dependent, and flaky.
+If you do use instance fields, reinitialize them before each test in a `@BeforeMethod` method, and annotate the class with `@Test(singleThreaded = true)`.

 ## Commit Standards